Combining Broad and Narrow Case Definitions in Matched Case-Control Studies: Firearms in the Home and Suicide Risk: A Sensitivity Analysis Framework for Combining Broad and Narrow Case Definitions

-In our application, we consider a one-sided test.
-Then, the p-value upper bounds when using either the broad case or narrow case are achieved when for every matched set, the case has $ u_{i1} =1 $ (e.g., strong intent of suicide), and thus a higher probability of having firearms at home.
+where conditioning on the narrow case matched sets is abbreviated as conditioning on $ \mathcal{N} $.
+The bounds are sharp in the sense that both the upper bounds can be attained at $ \bm{u}_i= (1,0 \dots, 0) $ and $ \theta_{Ti1}/\theta_{Ci1} = \Theta $, both the lower bound can be attained at $ \bm{u}_i= (0,1 \dots, 1) $ and $ \theta_{Ti1}/\theta_{Ci1} = 1 $, for $ i=1,\dots, I $. \end{proposition} In our application, we consider a one-sided test.
+Then, the p-value upper bounds when using either the broad case or narrow case are achieved when for every matched set, the case has $ u_{i1} =1 $, and thus a higher probability of having firearms at home.
 In the meantime, having firearms at home will make the case $ \Theta $ times more likely to commit suicide at home compared to having no firearm at home.
 This is the situation in which having firearms at home (the exposure) and committing suicide at home (the narrow case) exhibits the strongest association when in fact having firearms at home has no effect on committing suicide (i.e., under Fisher's $ H_0 $).

 The bounds in Proposition \ref{prop: SA bounds} are exact, and their exact values can be easily obtained by convolving probability generating functions \citep[Chapter 3.9]{rosenbaum2010design}.
 When $ |\mathcal{N}| $ is reasonably large, we can also calculate the tail probability bounds using the large-sample normal approximation